jatin-p/lemmy-terraform/README.md

 # lemmy-terraform

-# Terraform Project - Azure Provisioning and Ansible setup
+# Terraform Project - Cloud Provisioning and Ansible setup

 This Terraform project allows you to provision a single virtual machine (VM) in Azure, generate an SSH key pair, and then run an Ansible script on the provisioned VM.